 By Jon Malek

-Jon Malek is a PhD candidate in History at Western University, and an alumnus of the University of Manitoba (B.A., M.A. in History).
-He is starting a research project on the history of the Filipino community in Winnipeg..
-He can be contacted at firstname.lastname@example.org.
+Jon Malek is a PhD candidate in History at Western University, and is a member of the Migration and Ethnic Relations program.
+As part of his research on the history of Filipinos in Winnipeg, Jon would be happy to talk to members of the community about their life experiences.
+He can be contacted at email@example.com and information can be obtained at www.pearloftheprairies.ca.

 More Articles ...

 - Fray Domingo de Salazar, the “de las Casas” of the Philippines

 - The Philippines in the early modern world

 - Social media, community, and the Typhoon Yolanda response